zunyiliu/AWS-Associate-Developer/ECS.md

 ## launch types
 1. EC2 launch type -- large workloads that must be price optimized.
 2. Fargate launch type -- no need for provisioning and managing the underlying infrastructure.
+## port mapping
+containerPort is the port that the container exposes.
+hostPort is the port you want to map it to on the host.Set 0 and it will dynamically assign available port to you